MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-to-application-insights.md

 ## Limitations

-* **Channels only log type and not performance counters.** If you specify a channel with a performance counter element, it is ignored.
+* **Channels only log type and not performance counters.** If you specify a channel with a performance counter element, it's ignored.
-* **The log level for a channel cannot exceed the log level for what is being collected by Azure diagnostics.** For example, you cannot collect Application Log errors in the Logs element and try to send Verbose logs to the Application Insight sink.
-The *scheduledTransferLogLevelFilter* attribute must always collect equal or more logs than the logs you are trying to send to a sink.
+* **The log level for a channel can't exceed the log level for what is being collected by Azure diagnostics.** For example, you can't collect Application Log errors in the Logs element and try to send Verbose logs to the Application Insight sink.
+The *scheduledTransferLogLevelFilter* attribute must always collect equal or more logs than the logs you're trying to send to a sink.
-* **You cannot send blob data collected by Azure diagnostics extension to Application Insights.** For example, anything specified under the *Directories* node.
-For Crash Dumps the actual crash dump is sent to blob storage and only a notification that the crash dump was generated is sent to Application Insights.
+* **You can't send blob data collected by Azure diagnostics extension to Application Insights.** For example, anything specified under the *Directories* node.
+For Crash Dumps, the actual crash dump is sent to blob storage and only a notification that the crash dump was generated is sent to Application Insights.

 ## Next Steps